-As the prospect of a new year dawns upon us, exam season slowly but surely makes its way to loom over university gates.
-Another first semester nears its end but isn’t entirely wrapped up until we have done away with our final examinations.
-In times like these, it’s easy to be thrown off balance by the overwhelming stress and to be affected by the less-than-exciting weather.
+As the prospect of the end of the academic year dawns, exam season slowly but surely makes its way to loom over university gates.
+Another semester nears its end but isn’t entirely wrapped up until we have done away with our final examinations.
+In times like these, it’s easy to be thrown off balance by the overwhelming stress.

 Nevertheless, there is always something we can do to shed a little light, even on the gloomiest and most stressful days.
 Instead of preaching age-old tricks like meditation, exercise, or eating healthy, I’m going to share with you five practical methods through which I practise self-care, especially during stressful times, that work wonders.
 These are beginner-friendly tricks that do not require extra spending, and you can start doing them right away, so buckle up!

 When you’re feeling overwhelmed, a sensible thing to do is distance yourself from what is distressing you.
 Physically stepping away from a situation is easier accomplished than mentally stepping away, and the former facilitates the latter.